WCSCourses/genomeacademy/modules/bioinformatics_msa.md

 In the search, place the "ENSTRU" symbol, and in the replace option, the species name - Takifugu rubripes (Fugu) for each symbol and species type.

+Finally, the web aligner doesnt like spaces in the names of fasta headers, so use the replace tool to replace " " (a space, just hit space) with _

 **Sequence Alignment**